lawscriteria/Guessing-Game/README.md

 Average time complexity: O(log N)

-#### (2) Random search [E(n, R)]: Uses purely random integer choices or guesses within the given range of set R. If the guess is incorrect, the program treats it as a point for the division of set R, into two new sets.
+#### (2) Random search [E(n, R)]: Uses purely random integer choices or guesses within the given range of set R. If the guess is incorrect, the program treats it as a point for the division of set R into two new sets.
 Then the program will check each new set r for n, and it will repeat the process on the new set r with n in it until n is found.

 Average-case time complexity: O(N)